ryandoyle5401/Budgetr/Weekly Updates/Week 7 Status Update.md

 2. Gradle commands not recognized
 3. Ran out of time to focus on Home screen
 ### Progress - Josh
+1. Learned about GitHub Action
 ### Issues - Josh
+1. Gradle commands does not work
 ### Progress - Robin

 ### Issues - Robin